 The CFPB’s strong attention on regulatory compliance means that we will see even more furnishers putting their focus on consumer reporting operations within their organizations.
 Furnishers are enhancing processes and updating and creating the policies and procedures designed to meet Fair Credit Reporting Act (FCRA) regulatory requirements.

-As an expert in consumer reporting operations and compliance, I continue to see troubling gaps, or absence altogether, in controls across the industry.
+Our experts in consumer reporting operations and compliance, continue to see troubling gaps, or absence altogether, in controls across the industry.
 Many organizations are evaluating operations to ensure they are establishing a clear FCRA enterprise policy as well as outlining clear operating procedures for portfolios and systems of record for furnishing and disputes.

 Another trend that will continue to cause regulatory scrutiny is furnishers’ knowledge of inaccurate reporting and the lack of timeliness to complete root cause identification, make appropriate changes to the processes and systems causing such errors, and remediating affected accounts.
 The CFPB has generated a lot of news coverage around this, alongside its enforcement actions.

-That said, one encouraging trend that I have observed points to how the industry is centralizing furnishing and dispute operations or developing centers of excellence in a retreat from product- or portfolio-based siloed organizations.
-On a related note, I also expect to see more organizations implementing increasingly sophisticated automation for controls and oversight in both furnishing and workflow case management in disputes handling.
+One encouraging trend points to how the industry is centralizing furnishing and dispute operations or developing centers of excellence in a retreat from product- or portfolio-based siloed organizations.
+On a related note, we also expect to see more organizations implementing increasingly sophisticated automation for controls and oversight in both furnishing and workflow case management in disputes handling.
 Let’s take a look at how that plays out below.

 One of the most notable benefits of centralized credit furnishing and disputes is how it delivers consistency across the institution—resulting in all consumer trade lines being furnished in the same manner and all disputes being handled similarly among portfolios.